raspberrypilearning/green-goals/en/step_2.md

 ## Walk through the goals

-The **Main Panda** sprite will introduce the five Green Goals in turn by walking through a different backdrop for each goal.
-In the related backdrop, there will be a Green Goal panda sprite explaining the goal with actions, sounds and words.
+You will program the **Main Panda** sprite to walk through a different backdrop for each goal.

 --- task ---